-(Last Updated on : 16/08/2014)
+(Last Updated on : 04/04/2018)

-Demon, in Indian mythology
+Demon, in Indian Mythology

 works contain the reference of these malicious or mischievous demons.
 The demons may either be male or female, of low or high caste, of Hindu or foreign lineage.
 All demons are however, powerful, malicious and interfering and all are desirous of bloody sacrifices and frantic dances.

 Concept of Demons in India

 There are different legends from every part of India about the malicious acts of demons and their worships.
 Many primitive tribes

 .
 These are believed to be the spirit of a Brahmin

 or a dead scholar of high birth who has misused his knowledge or has performed evil deeds.
-A scholar who does not perform his earth-bound duties of dissipating his knowledge becomes a Brahmaraksasa after death.
+A scholar who does not perform his earth-bound duties of dissipating his knowledge becomes a Brahmarakshasa after death.
 These spirits have immense power and only few exist in the world who can give themselves salvation from this form.
 They also possess the knowledge of Vedas

 and past lives.

-Chedipe is a witch-vampire as per the Hindu mythology which exists in the folklore of the region around the Godavari River
+Chedipe is a witch-vampire as per the Hindu Mythology which exists in the folklore of the region around the Godavari River

 Pishacha has been defined by the Hindu mythology as flesh-eating demons.
 The origin of these demons are shrouded in mystery, however some people believe that they have been created by Lord Brahma.
 Their description figures them with dark complexion, bulging veins and protruding red eyes.
 Pishachas also possess the power to take up different forms at will along with being invisible.
 They are believed to feed on human energies and many a times possess human beings, altering their thoughts.
 They are blamed as the cause of many illnesses.

-Preta are described in Hindu mythology as a type of being which have formed after undergoing more than human suffering, especially extreme degree of hunger and thirst.
-It is believed that due to their greed, jealousy, deceit, corruption and false deed in a previous life they are afflicted with an unquenchable hunger for a specific substance or object.
+Preta is described in Hindu mythology as a type of being which have formed after undergoing more than human suffering, especially extreme degree of hunger and thirst.
+It is believed that due to their greed, jealousy, deceit, corruption and false deed in a previous life; they are afflicted with an unquenchable hunger for a specific substance or object.
 Although they are invisible to human eye, they are sometimes discernable in certain mental states.
 Preta have been often described as human-like but have thin necks, narrow limbs and mummified skin.

 Vetala is another demon from Hindu mythology which can be defined as spirits dwelling in corpses and charnel grounds.
 The corpses may be used by them as vehicles for movement.
 However a Vetala may also leave the body at will.
 They can be a blood drinker, a flesh eater or a vampire.
 Hindu folklore states that they haunt cemeteries and takes demonic possession of corpses.
 They convey their displeasure by troubling humans.
 They are believed to haunt forests